-You can choose knee rails, glass elements, vertical rods with or without booms, vertical rods with bottom boom, or vertical rods with frame.
+You can choose knee rails, glass elements, vertical rods with or without cross-members, vertical rods with bottom cross-members, or vertical rods with frame.
 The infill for corners and transitions (staircase/platform) can be defined separately.
 However, this is only possible if the guideline has corners and transitions and if the checkboxes for the creation of corner and transition posts have been deactivated on the Post distribution tab.